 According to Goldenberg et al., adults with PC activity levels between 20 and 65 IU/dL are regarded as having mild PC deficiency, while moderately severe PC deficiency occurs when activity is between 1 and 20 IU/dL.1

-Severe deficiency is defined by PC activity lower than 1 IU/dL.1 People with congenital PC deficiency caused by homozygous or compound heterozygous mutations have severe deficiency (SCPCD), whereas those with heterozygous mutations tend to have mild/moderate PC deficiency,1,2 with plasma PC activity being about half of the normal level of activity.3
+Severe deficiency is defined by PC activity lower than 1 IU/dL.1 People with congenital PC deficiency caused by homozygous mutations have severe deficiency (SCPCD), whereas those with heterozygous mutations tend to have mild/moderate PC deficiency,1,2 with plasma PC activity being about half of the normal level of activity.3

 Goldenberg N, Manco-Johnson M. Protein C deficiency.
 Haemophilia.
 2008;14(6):1214–1221.